CasBoom/Plant-moisture-alert/README.md

 Connect your moisture sensor to the arduino and use the serial plotter to adjust the values (green, yellow, red) to suit your needs.
 The amount of Ohm needed is dependent on the part you use, use common sense.

-I am not liable for damages to equipment, people or anything.
+Things may not work.
-Code is free to use, no strings attached.
+Code is free to use.